 These parameters can be controlled by environment variables.

-These environment variables represent uWSGI run-time options.
+Some of these environment variables represent uWSGI run-time options.
 It’s also possible to configure other uWSGI settings, but we don’t recommend doing so unless you are familiar with them already and understand their implications.

 Increasing the number of web workers will allow you to serve more concurrent requests.
-Note that this will increase the RAM consumption of each instance, so make sure you monitor the results over time (briefly exceeding your hosting plan’s RAM limits will not matter, but if this is sustained, you will need to upgrade to a higher plan).
+Note that this will increase the RAM consumption of each instance, so make sure you monitor the results over time (briefly exceeding your hosting plan’s RAM limits might not matter, but if this is sustained, you will need to upgrade to a higher plan).

 Increase or decrease

 If you see more RAM use than expected, try lowering

 DJANGO_WEB_MAX_REQUESTS.
 This controls the

 number of requests each worker serves before it is recycled (replaced by a fresh one).

 There is a small overhead in replacing the worker.
 Typically - unless you are seeing excessive RAM usage - increasing this number can improve performance.
 A value of 3000 is a reasonable starting-point for experimenting with different values.